githubjakob/githubjakob.github.io/_posts/2024-07-21-oauth-debugger-oauth-web-message-reponse-mode-part-2.md

 we explored how the OAuth response mode `web_message` works and how it is using the post message web API to return the authorization code to the client application.

-In this second part we want to look how this works in detail.

-Specifically, we will implement an application from scratch using Auth0 as an authorization server.
+In this second part I want to show how this works in detail.
+For demonstration purposes, we will implement an OAuth client application from scratch using Auth0 as an authorization server.

 The final result can be found here:
 [https://githubjakob.github.io/oauth-web-message-debugger/](https://githubjakob.github.io/oauth-web-message-debugger/)